 If your goal is to read more, then instead of reading for 10 minutes before bed, say you’ll read for 20 or 30.
 If your goal is to eat healthier, say you’ll cook at home 5 nights a week instead of 3.

-In his book, Redirect, psychology professor Timothy Wilson describes a large body of research on how we can use these stories to change behavior long-term.
-One technique in particular we can use when changing our behaviors is called “story-editing.”
+In his book, Redirect, psychology professor Timothy Wilson describes how we can use these stories to change behavior long-term.
+One technique is called ‘story-editing’.

 Here’s how it works:

-- Start by writing out your existing “story” as honestly as possible.
-This could be simple talking about who you are or a list of statements like “I am the kind of person who does X”.
+- Start by writing out your existing ‘story’ as honestly as possible.
+This could be simply talking about who you are or a list of statements like ‘I am the kind of person who does X, Y, and Z.’